tyxla/carbon-breadcrumbs/readme.txt

 1. Install Carbon Breadcrumbs either via the WordPress.org plugin directory, or by uploading the files to your server.
 1. Activate the plugin.
 1. That's it.
 You're ready to go!
+Please, refer to the Configuration section for examples and usage information.

 == Configuration ==